ZWCR7/ZWCR7.github.io/_pages/about.md

   - /about.html
 ---

-I am a Ph.D. candidate in statistics at the Center of Statistical Science, School of Mathematical Sciences of [Peking University](https://www.stat-center.pku.edu.cn/), my advisor is Professor [Fang Yao](https://www.math.pku.edu.cn/teachers/yaof/Homepage.html).
+I am an Assistant Professor at the Department of Statistics and Data Science, School of Management, Fudan University.
+I received my Ph.D. degree in Statistics at the Center of Statistical Science, School of Mathematical Sciences of [Peking University](https://www.stat-center.pku.edu.cn/), my advisor is Professor [Fang Yao](https://www.math.pku.edu.cn/teachers/yaof/Homepage.html).

 My research interests: